nicolashaan/openapi-playground-android-app/app/docs/UsersApi.md

 <a name="listGetFollowers"></a>
 # **listGetFollowers**
-> ListLookupMultipleUsersLookupResponse listGetFollowers(id, maxResults, paginationToken, expansions, tweetFields, userFields)
+> ListLookupMultipleUsersLookupResponseEntity listGetFollowers(id, maxResults, paginationToken, expansions, tweetFields, userFields)

 Returns user objects that follow a List by the provided List ID